As an expressive arts facilitator, I deeply believe that art is indigenous to humans. The ability to make art is something that we all share.

 - Are you a migrant/refugee/expat integrating a foreign culture?

-The expressive arts process is for everyone who goes through a change.
+This expressive arts process is for everyone who goes through a change.
+No previous experience with arts is required.
+Just be open and come to your senses through arts!

-Currently, I offer support in the form of individual face-to-face art-making sessions, online self-discovery sessions, group workshops, and community activities.
+Currently, I offer support in the form of individual face-to-face consulting sessions, online self-discovery sessions, group workshops, and community activities.
 In my facilitator work, I use expressive arts therapy methods.

-Expressive Arts (EXA) is a process- and resource-oriented art therapy method that integrates various art forms.
+Expressive Arts (EXA) is a process- and resource-oriented art therapy method that uses various art forms.
 Often multiple art genres are included in a session.
 The instructions for particular activities are easy and fun.
 However, they have a high emotional impact.
+It is an innovative arts-based method that is considered very gentle and effective at the same time.

-Very early on during my undergraduate studies, I started running workshops using art-based methods.
+My vision of art-based learning crystalized over the years.
+Very early on during my undergraduate studies, I started running workshops using art-related methods.
 Eventually, I became a professional art educator, designing and teaching courses for various target groups.
 In this way, I learned about the strengths and weaknesses of educational systems.
 Working with students of various nationalities, forced me to ask questions about the nature and goals of education in general and art education in particular.
 This is why I decided to take my practice to the next level and study art therapy.

 My international experiences made me extremely sensitive to different aspects of migration, belonging, and identity.
 As an expressive arts practitioner, I believe that art-making inspires, connects, and transforms humans on multiple levels.